rajrtd/cloud-web-server/README.md

 ![Original Diagram](images/original-diagram.png)

+This is the [Ruby On Rails Project](https://github.com/rajrtd/ror-project) that will be launched in the cloud architecture.

 <strong>Note:</strong> The primary and secondary databases in this project are redundant.
 They are there just to show my technical ability in setting up the servers.
 The secondary database is a read-only replica.

 ## Design